 By following this format changes become sustainable.
 For pharmaceutical processing and manufacturing, it’s extremely important to institute standards which can be measured for quality compliance and performance.

-Another important feature is to identify and manage external occurences of non-compliance and to proactively develop practices which will prevent and ultimately eliminate these.
+Another important feature is to identify and manage external occurrences of non-compliance and to proactively develop practices which will prevent and ultimately eliminate these.

 In order that this occurs smoothly, several things are required including: